aregsar/aregcode/about.md

 I helped these organizations design robust, testable and maintainable application code and mentored development teams on enterprise software development best practices.

-I strive to use immutable, composable, stateless and side effect free code to make code easy to reason about and make code easy to test and debug.
+I strive to pragmatically use immutable, composable, stateless and side effect free code to make code easy to reason about and make code easy to test and debug.

-I optimize my code for readablity by using vertical and symetrical code organization, reducing loops, conditionals, branching and deep nesting and writing self documenting code.

 I am a proponent of the following that help efficiently deliver reliable code: